Velocidex/presentations/presentations/2025-auscert-detection_workshop/introduction.md

 ## How would we detect this "attack"?

-* Let's detect: Spawning of the `psexecsvc.exe` service
+* Let's detect: Spawning of the `psexesvc.exe` service

 * Filter the raw Windows Event Log collection by adding a WHERE clause to isolate the attack.